rneha725/system_design_concepts/Concepts/Messaging systems.md

 ## Types of messaging systems
 - Messaging queue: works as a queue, each message is consumed by one consumer.
 - Publish-susbcribe: a single message can be consumed by multiple subscribers.
+The system that stores the message is generally called broker.